-In addition Directors are expected to:
+In addition, Directors are expected to:

-- Attend all Board meetings; - Act as a spokesperson for the organization, serving as a representative of the organization to both internal and external constituencies; - Participate on at least one Board committee; and - Adequately prepare for Board and committee meetings.
+- Attend all Board meetings; - Act as a representative for the organization, serving as a representative of the organization; - Participate on at least one Board committee; and - Adequately prepare for Board and committee meetings.
 Adequate preparation is essential and should be factored into the overall time commitment expected from Board members.

-To carry out these responsibilities, the Board usually meets in person and/or via video or teleconference bi-monthly with committee meetings occurring approximately five times per year.
+To carry out these responsibilities, the Board usually meets in person and/or online bi-monthly with committee meetings occurring in alternating months, approximately five times per year.